lepremier11/04_rcbd/README.md

-# 04_rcbd
+# Exo 4 - RCBD
-This is for the exercise of randomized complete block design
+This repo is for a randomized block design analysis